-Starting School: 27 Tips For Buying School Uniform And Saving Money
+Starting School: 27 School Uniform Hacks For Saving Money

-Here Are 27 Tips For Buying School Uniform (And How To Save Money)
+Here Are 27 School Uniform Hacks & Tips For Buying School Uniform (And How To Save Money)

 And Three School Uniform-Buying Mistakes To Avoid

-If your child is starting school in September – mine is, hold me – here are 27 tips for buying school uniform, how to save money when buying school uniform, and three mistakes to avoid.
+If your child is starting school in September – mine is, hold me – here are 27 school uniform hacks aka tips for buying school uniform, how to save money when buying school uniform, and three mistakes to avoid.

 And to start off with, here are three mistakes to avoid when it comes to buying school uniform.
 As made by, well, yours truly.